fglock/Perlito/README-perlito5-Java.md

     perl> my Java::Object $obj = Java::Object->new();
     java.lang.Object@4fe533ff
     ```

-    - TODO - (experimental) test syntax for creating new Java subclass ("extends" and "implements")

   - Java objects can be assigned to Perl scalar variables, array elements, or hash elements.